avrtt/paysage/README.md

 ver.
 1.02 (beta) - <u>Documentation</u> **(WIP)**: **[🇺🇸 EN]()** | **[🇷🇺 RU]()**

-> This library is planned to be merged with [Gnomych](https://github.com/avrtt/gnomych), my other data analytics toolkit.
+> This library is planned to be merged with [Gnomych](https://github.com/avrtt/gnomych), my other data analysis toolkit.
 Gnomych classes will become a part of the main branch since 1.2 version.

 <br/>